Science in Fink

 How to include your science case in Fink?

 First let us know about your science proposal!
 If you already have a working scientific module, we would be super happy to make the integration within the broker, otherwise we will design it together.
 The procedure is described in the fink-science repository or you can follow the tutorial on creating a science module.
-To help the design, you can find what information is available in an alert here, or check the current Fink added values.
 Keep in mind, the criteria for acceptance are:

 - The science module works ;-)